yalasoo/tp/docs/DeveloperGuide.md

 1. User opens LittleLogBook.
 2. LittleLogBook automatically checks for birthdays and shows reminder notification.
-3. User enters `remind` command to manually check for birthday reminders.
+3. User requests to manually check for birthday reminders.
 4. LittleLogBook looks through all contacts for birthdays today and within the next 7 days.
 5. LittleLogBook displays formatted birthday reminders.